joba-1/PicoW_A2DP/Readme.md

 # Raspberry Pico W A2DP Sink to I2S/DAC

-Use a Raspberry Pico W to receive music from a smartphone or other bluetooth A2DB source and send it via I2S to a DAC like the PCM5102.
+Use a Raspberry Pico W or Pico2 W to receive music from a smartphone or other bluetooth A2DB source and send it via I2S to a DAC like the PCM5102.

 Based on the BTStack a2db-sink demo of the pico-examples repo.